Heat Information

 Home / Departments / Health Department / Heat Information

-DELAWARE COUNTY'S 2021 HEAT PLAN
+DELAWARE COUNTY'S 2024 HEAT PLAN

 PRINTABLE HEAT INFORMATION FLYERS AND HELPFUL WEBSITES:

 Each summer, Delaware County develops a Heat Plan with resources and tips aimed at helping residents cope with the extreme heat.
 Delaware County is proactive when it comes to the health and safety of residents.
-The County Office of Services for the Aging (COSA) and the Department of Human Services work to put a Heat Plan in place before the hot weather hits and to offer resources for residents to cope with the heat once it arrives.
+The County Office of Services for the Aging (COSA) and the Department of Human Services work to put a Heat Plan in place for when the hot weather hits and to offer resources for residents to cope with the heat once it arrives.

-Residents are urged to visit the County's website to read the 2021 Heat Plan and learn about the resources the County provides.
+Residents are urged to visit the County's website to read the 2024 Heat Plan and learn about the resources the County provides.
 Residents should take precautions during heat waves and high humidity, check in with elderly and disabled family members and neighbors who are at greater risk for heat-related illnesses.

 COSA's Heat Information Line at (610) 872-1558 is a recorded 24-hour phone service that runs June 1 through September 30, providing residents with heat advisory updates and information.
 People who need additional assistance can contact a COSA's Information and Assistance service at (610) 490-1300.